Feeding and Vaccinating Your Dog

 Castration and spaying are necessary for dogs to live successful orderly lives in our society.
 These two procedures cause extra accumulation of fat.
 The best way to eliminate this accumulation is to limit food intake.
 In fact, it has been shown that restriction of dietary intake can increase longevity by as much as an additional 100%

 Even though dogs eat grain and sticks and leaves and berries in the wild they do so because they are very hungry.
 There is no dog who yearns to go into a wheat field (with the wheat ripe on the stalk for 1-2 weeks) to do anything but hunt for mice.
 All mammalian bodies including dogs and the mice and most vegetation that they eat are about 60% water.
-If the food in the intestine is less than 60% water solid matter cannot be absorbed well and the body will become dehydrated.
+If the food in the intestine is less than 60% wafer, solute from solid matter cannot be absorbed well and the body will become dehydrated.
 The principle of gastrointestinal absorption is that solute is absorbed with solvent isotonically to maintain the 60% water environment; basically, water passes with the nutrients from the gut seemingly "passively".
 In that way the body remains at 60% water despite absorption of nutrients.
 Grain (dry dog food) is 10% water.
 Therefore, the most important ingredient in the diet is water.
 The food fed to your dog must be about 60% water.
 This is prepared by mixing 1.5X the amount of water with the dry food.
 For example, if you feed your dog 1 cup of dry food, you need to mix 1.5 cups of water with the dry food before it is fed.
 This mixture results in a 64% water meal which is easy to prepare and close enough for good gastrointestinal function.
 You need to put the water in the food before it is ingested - the water needs to be in the stomach at the same time as the meal.

 We have found from clinical trials with dogs that, for example, if a dog is fed 1 cup of food once daily and the bowl of water is next to it the dog will maintain a constant body weight.
 But, if the same dog was fed the same amount of dry food with water added, the dog gained weight.